 Get ready for adventure.
 Here are some of our favorite things to do while at the South Rim from biking in solitude to exploring some of the rim’s most historic treasures.
-And if you need a detailed map to help you plan and visualize where you want to go, you can buy one of three Grand Canyon maps made by Trails Illustrated at REI.com.
+It’s the perfect two-day Grand Canyon vacation.

 Watch the Sunrise